Hari-nāma Cintāmaṇi – Chapter Five

-“If they reject the supreme feet of Viṣṇu’s and worship the Devas or if they are attached to Brahman, they will never understand what is beneficial for them and what is not beneficial.
+“If they reject the divine feet of Viṣṇu and worship the Devas, or if they are attached to Brahman, they will never understand what is beneficial for them and what is not beneficial.
 (13)

 cinmaya-svarūpa-jñāna ye bujhite jāne

-“Those who understand that knowledge concerning the transcendental nature of the Supreme know that Viṣṇu and His name and qualities are one.
+“Those who understand this knowledge concerning the transcendental nature of the Supreme know that Viṣṇu and His name and qualities are one.

 śivete viṣṇute bheda ati avicāra

 “To cultivate bheda-jñāna (the understanding of differentiation between the Lord’s name, form etc.) in regards to viṣṇu-tattva, is an anartha and an aberration.
-To consider Śiva to be independent of Viṣṇu is also a misconception.
+To consider Śiva to be distinct from Viṣṇu is a great error.
 (14)

 (14) It is faulty to consider differentiation in regards to viṣṇu-tattva.
 If one thinks that Śiva and the other Devatās are independent of Viṣṇu, then this consideration of difference arises.

-“A mahājana takes exclusive shelter of the Holy Name.
+“A devotee who is a mahājana takes exclusive shelter of the Holy Name.
 He worships Kṛṣṇa as the only Supreme Controller and rejects anyone else.

 prati-dina gṛhi-bhakta nirmālya arpaṇe

-“Every day a householder devotee offers the remnants (of Kṛṣṇa) in order to please the Devas, Pitṛs, and jīvas.
+“Each day a householder devotee offers remnants (of Kṛṣṇa) in order to please the Devas, Pitṛs, and all the jīvas.

-“Whenever he takes darśana of the Devas, he considers them to be servants of Kṛṣṇa and offers them respect.
+“Whenever he sees other Devas, he considers them to be servants of Kṛṣṇa and offers them respect.

 māyāvādi-gaṇa yadi viṣṇu-pūjā kare